thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/Class_6,7,8,9,10_Recording_Devops.md

 * Steps you can find in google Drive in Docker Jenkins Integration
 * We can communicate Jenkins with docker by exposing it to TCP only which is done by docker API.
 * You can check if docker service is exposed or not using below command.
-* So now goto Jenkins and in manage Jenkins, create the docker cloud.
+* So now go to Jenkins and create the docker cloud in manage Jenkins.
 * Dockerfile is there in our addressbook github repo also.
 * check videos for more in lecture